sedol1339/files/abstracts.md

 Yun, C., Sra, S., & Jadbabaie, A. (2019).
 Are deep ResNets provably better than linear predictors? arXiv, 1907.03922.
 Retrieved from https://arxiv.org/abs/1907.03922v2

 Zhang, H., Dauphin, Y. N., & Ma, T. (2019).
 Fixup Initialization: Residual Learning Without Normalization. arXiv, 1901.09321.
 Retrieved from https://arxiv.org/abs/1901.09321v2

+    - Normalization layers are believed to stabilize training, enable higher LR, accelerate convergence, improve generalization
+    - We show that none of the perceived benefits is unique to normalization
+    - We propose Fixup initialization via properly rescaling a standard initialization
+    - Training ResNets with Fixup is as stable as training with normalization
+    - Fixup allows to achieve SOTA on image classification and NMT

 Zhang, J., Karimireddy, S. P., Veit, A., Kim, S., Reddi, S. J., Kumar, S., & Sra, S. (2019).
 Why are Adaptive Methods Good for Attention Models? arXiv, 1912.03194.
 Retrieved from https://arxiv.org/abs/1912.03194v2